philzook58/philzook58.github.io/_posts/2022-11-26-union-find-groupoid.md

 - Path Compression or no
 - tie breaking methods for union.

 A really convenient tie breaking method is to use max or min.

 Can this be used for contextual equalities?
 I know of no notion of context that forms a group structure

 Can this be used for equality modulo alpha equivalence (permutation group or isomorphisms) ?
 Nominal logic.

-Unification modulo group action is tractable?

 Egraph Functions that are group invariant can compress themselves by ignoring the group annotations.
-Functions that behave interestingly under group annotations can have custom congruence laws.
+Functions that behave interestingly under group annotations (like vector valued functions or $e^{ikx}$ under translation) can have custom congruence laws.
+These custom congruence rules feels similar to [Coq Setoid system](https://coq.inria.fr/refman/addendum/generalized-rewriting.html).

-Similarity to Coq Setoid system.